- What is keyword research?

 4. Scroll down to “Keywords & interests” and select it.
 Beneath that select “Add keywords.”

-5. Add some keywords and see what other suggestions are given!
+5. Type in a keyword and see what other suggestions are given!

 One of the great things about this method is that you are able to see the number of monthly searches for a keyword, so you can therefore see how popular a keyword or topic is.